 Do you have a big lawn to take care of?
 But do you succeed in keeping it green and healthy?
 I have a huge lawn, and taking care of it is a hassle for me sometimes.
 Especially when it was time to aerate my lawn, I needed help to get away with it.

 Using fertilizer is an easy task; changing the water habits of your lawn might work well as well; removing weeds from your lawn sounds easy too.
 But the real trouble is aerating your lawn.

 One of the main reasons behind unhealthy lawns is poor soil and lack of aeration.
-So, for those who know nothing about aeration and aerators, I am here with this article.
+So, I am here with this article for those who know nothing about aeration and aerator.
 I have reviewed some of the best aerators for the lawn below.
 Read the article and help yourself in keeping your lawn healthy.

 Table of Contents

 1. Yard Butler ID-6C Manual Lawn Coring Aerator